GLOBAL MARKETS-Shares weak after U.S. data, but oil rebounds

 By Ryan Vlastelica

-NEW YORK, April 18 (Reuters) - Stock markets around the world were volatile on Thursday, with U.S. stocks closing lower following weak data on factory activity, the latest in a series of indicators pointing to weak growth, while Europe ended near the lowest levels of the year.
+NEW YORK, April 18 (Reuters) - Stock markets around the world were volatile on Thursday, with U.S. stocks down following weak data on factory activity, the latest in a series of indicators pointing to weak growth, while Europe was flat near its lowest levels of the year.

 With the decline, U.S. shares extended their drop on the week and the S&P broke under its 50-day moving average for the first time this year, a signal that the market’s uptrend could be in peril.
 The S&P 500 is on pace to post its worst week since June 2012, though it remains up 8.1 percent for 2013.